-The thing that was ringing through my head when I tried on some of the x samples for funzies last week was an old Industrie magazine story that asked whether Alexander Wang could be the next Giorgio Armani – in other words, become an independently owned lifestyle brand that people know globally as a household name.
+The thing that was ringing through my head when I tried on some of the Alexander Wang x H&M samples for funzies last week was an old Industrie magazine story that asked whether Alexander Wang could be the next Giorgio Armani – in other words, become an independently owned lifestyle brand that people know globally as a household name.

 As I pulled myself taut into printed socks and body con dresses and got box fresh with a pair of AW-branded boxing gloves, the repetition of the Alexander Wang logo and typography on a lot of the pieces felt like an appropriate expression of how far Wang has come in nearly a decade of helming his own brand (2015 will mark AW’s ten year anniversary) and now steering Balenciaga.
-Wang”s collaboration with H&M wouldn’t have come as any surprise despite the earlier this year at Coachella, precisely because his built up universe and brand is so ripe for collaboration.
+Wang”s collaboration with H&M wouldn’t have come as any surprise despite the guerilla announcement earlier this year at Coachella, precisely because his built up universe and brand is so ripe for collaboration.
 In my mind, unlike some of the pairings that H&M have come up with over the years (incidentally it’s also been ten years since H&M revolutionised high-low collaborations by working with Karl Lagerfeld), this one felt pitch perfect.
 Logos flying all over your chest, thighs and legs are both tongue in cheek references to youth-ridden logomania and yesteryear sportswear but also an assertion on Wang’s part that his brand had come of age.

-Despite Wang’s – mainline, lingerie, T line – and of course, his work at Balenciaga, it seemed plausible that he’d carve out another niche for this particular collaboration.
+Despite Wang’s ever expanding empire of collections – mainline, lingerie, T line – and of course, his work at Balenciaga, it seemed plausible that he’d carve out another niche for this particular collaboration.
 And so he went for performance wear, a category that hadn’t been explored in previous H&M collabs.
 At a press conference yesterday, moderated by Sally Singer of US Vogue, Wang was quick to emphasise why it was important to introduce something new as opposed to rehashing archival Wang.
 “How do we really excite the consumer again?,” said Wang.
 “What can we do?
 It was important for me not to just reintroduce kind of things I’ve done in the past but to really have a new mind and statement to what we were offering.”
 And it cleverly gives both H&M and Wang to express their chops at a sector of clothing that has grown exponentially in the past few years.
 “I felt it was a genre of clothing that wasn’t discriminatory by price point.
 It doesn’t matter if you’re a luxury customer, advance designer customer, everyone I know works out, is active, is running around.
 But I like the versatility of clothes if you’re going out, going dancing, you sweat as well, you need to move and be active.”

 The performance aspect was something that Wang and the team at H&M took seriously.
 You can’t call it performance wear and for it not to have any substance.
 For instance qualities such as fabric breathability or waterproofing are tagged on to the pieces because they mean it.
 “When you’re saying something is waterproof, it has to be waterproof, it can’t be water‑resistant,” asserted Wang.
 “There’s so much technicality in how you word things.
 A lot of the pieces are also made in Italy where knitwear factories were employed to create stand out pieces like the viscose mesh knits and the logo-ed stretch pieces.
 It subverts the idea that you have to compromise on quality when you’re buying into these collabs.
 “When you do the quantities that H&M does, you can produce in Italy because they give you good prices for higher quantity, et cetera, et cetera.
 So the pieces were elevated,” explained Wang.